fubishio/NaiveGit/README.md

 ## Acknowledgements

-Thanks to floormate Robert CommitNode.java and testing, I was a little big hazy on how to store the nodes themselves and how to make the testing helper functions.
+Thanks to floormate Robert with CommitNode.java and testing, I was a little big hazy on how to store the nodes themselves and how to make the testing helper functions.